 The practice area is shown with our catchment area marked in blue.
-Go to the practice catchment area page and click on the map and enter your postcode to check if you live within our catchment area.
+Go to the practice catchment area page and enter your postcode (just below the map) to check if you live within our catchment area.

 If you are unsure, you can also contact reception to confirm.

 If you change your name and address or telephone number please inform us as soon as possible.
 If you move out of the practice area, you will be required to re-register with a new practice local to your new address.